 Intrusion detection system alert triggered on (unscheduled)

 Incident response testing results shall be documented, incorporated as lessons learned in incident response improvement efforts, and reported to Credit Union officials.
-Incident response testing shall occur at a Credit Union-defined frequency.
-All incident response testing plans will be submitted to the Board and/or Supervisory Committee for approval.
+Incident response testing shall occur at a Credit Union-defined frequency (at a minimum, annually) All incident response testing plans will be submitted to the Board and/or Supervisory Committee for approval.

 MEMBER NOTICE.
-Notification to members will be made timely in order to minimize the Credit Union’s reputation and legal risks.
+Notification to members will be made timely and in consultation with legal counsel to minimize the Credit Union’s reputation and legal risks.
 Member notice procedures shall adhere to NCUA guidance in 12 CFR Part 748 Appendix B.

 Investigation.
-Once the Credit Union becomes aware of an incident of unauthorized access, the [[4125-1]] or security response team will conduct a reasonable investigation to promptly determine the likelihood that the information has been or will be misused.
+Once the Credit Union becomes aware of an incident of unauthorized access, the [[4125-1]] or security response team will conduct a reasonable investigation, with any necessary assistance from third-party agencies such as: Cyber Insurance Company, Digital Forensics Firm, Legal Counsel, and/or technical assistance, to promptly determine the likelihood that the information has been or will be misused.
 If the likelihood is high, the affected member(s) will be notified as soon as possible.
 However, if an appropriate law enforcement agency determines that such notice would interfere with a criminal investigation and provides a written request for delayed notification, notice to the member(s) will be provided as soon as it would no longer interfere with the investigation.

 Affected Members.
 Notification may be limited to those members to whom the Credit Union knows to have been affected by an intrusion whenever the Credit Union believes misuse of the information has occurred or is reasonably possible.
 If a group of files has been accessed improperly, but the Credit Union is unable to specify the affected members and the misuse of their information is likely, the Credit Union will notify all of the members in the group.

 Content of Member Notice.
-Notice to members will contain the following information:
+Notice to members will be developed in consultation with legal counsel and comply with NCUA regulations.

-A description of the incident in general terms and the type of member information that was the subject of unauthorized access or use;

-What the Credit Union has done to protect the members’ information from further unauthorized access;

-The telephone number that the member can call for further information and assistance;

-A reminder that the member needs to remain vigilant over the next 12 to 24 months, and to promptly report incidents of suspected identity theft to the Credit Union;

-A recommendation that the member review account statements and immediately report any suspicious activity to the Credit Union;

-A description of fraud alerts and an explanation of how the member may place a fraud alert in the member’s consumer reports to put the member’s creditors on notice that the member may be a victim of fraud;

-A recommendation that the member periodically obtain credit reports from each nationwide credit reporting agency and have information relating to fraudulent transactions deleted; and

-Information about the availability of the Federal Trade Commission’s (FTC) online guidance regarding steps a consumer can take to protect against identity theft.
-The notice will encourage the member to report any incidents of identity theft to the FTC, along with the FTC’s website address and toll-free telephone number.

 Threat Intelligence and Information Sharing.
-The Credit Union may also share information regarding information security incidents to federal and/or federally-sponsored resources such as the National Credit Union Information Sharing and Analysis Organization (NCU-ISAO), Financial Services Information Sharing and Analysis Center (FS-ISAC), InfraGard, Cyber Information Sharing and Collaboration Program (CISCP), etc.
+The Credit Union may also share information regarding information security incidents to federal and/or federally sponsored resources such as the National Credit Union Information Sharing and Analysis Organization (NCU-ISAO), Financial Services Information Sharing and Analysis Center (FS-ISAC), InfraGard, Cyber Information Sharing and Collaboration Program (CISCP), etc.

 CYBER INCIDENT REPORTING.
-In compliance with NCUA Part 748, Management must notify the NCUA point of contact via email, telephone, or other similar method of a reportable cyber incident as soon as possible, but no later than 72 hours after the possible reportable cyber incident is believed to have occurred.
+In compliance with NCUA Part 748, Management must notify the NCUA point of contact via email, telephone, or other similar method of a reportable cyber incident as soon as possible, but no later than 72 hours after a possible reportable cyber incident is believed to have occurred.